EBCDIC code pages and mappings files

 You can also provide a default encoding value to be used for your Zowe CLI commands as well as Zowe Explorer operations in your Zowe profiles themselves.
 To do that, complete the following steps:

-1. Create or locate your Zowe team configuration file.
+Create or open your Zowe team configuration file.

 Following is an example of how to do this: